 Aloe 'Brass Hat' is a succulent that forms rosettes of dark bronze leaves.
 It forms up to 1 foot (30 cm) tall clumps adorned throughout the year with brassy orange flowers.
 Rosettes grow up to 4.4 inches (11 cm) in diameter.
 It gets its best color in winter.
 Flowers appear in the fall on extremely long stalks.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-It is sometimes listed as an Ed Hummel hybrid, but it is actually a hybrid created by John Bleck.
-The cross, as follows (Aloe haworthioides x Aloe bakeri) x ((Aloe descoingsii x Aloe calcairophila (basically Aloe 'Pepe') x again to Aloe bakeri).
+This succulent is sometimes listed as an Ed Hummel hybrid, but it is actually a hybrid created by John Bleck with a complicated but well-documented heritage, as follows (Aloe haworthioides x Aloe bakeri) x ((Aloe descoingsii x Aloe calcairophila (basically Aloe 'Pepe') x again to Aloe bakeri).

 - Back to genus Aloe

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.